stylify/web/content/blog/simple-react-like-button-with-stylify.md

 createdAt: 'October 10, 2022'
 ---

-Check out how to style a button quickly using only utilities and then clean the template using [components](https://stylifycss.com/docs/get-started#defining-a-component).
+Check out how to style a button quickly using only utilities and then clean the template using <nuxt-link to="/docs/get-started#defining-a-component">components</nuxt-link>.
 Learn why the output in production can be 50% and smaller🔥.

 ## Introduction
-[Stylify](https://stylifycss.com) is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.
+<nuxt-link to="/">Stylify</nuxt-link> is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.

 - ✅ CSS-like selectors
 - ✅ No framework to study